jagadishb1409/pythontutorials/016-Networking with Sockets and Requests/readme.md

 s.connect(("www.example.com", 80))
 ````

-In this example, we're connecting to port 80 on www.example.com.
+In this example, we're connecting to port 80 on 'www.example.com'.
 Once the connection is established, you can send data over the socket.

 ### Sending and Receiving Data

-To send data over a socket, you can use the sendall method.
+To send data over a socket, you can use the 'sendall' method.
 Here's an example:

 ````python
 s.sendall(b"Hello, world!")